akshinmustafayev/EasyJob/README.md

 <img src="https://github.com/akshinmustafayev/EasyJob/blob/main/ej/2_arg.png?raw=true" alt="EasyJob">

 ## Features
-* You can remove button from the GUI by right mouse click on it and then select Remove in the context menu
+* You can remove button from the GUI by right mouse click on it and then select Remove in the context menu.
+Settings are automatically will be saved to your config.json file.
 <img src="https://github.com/akshinmustafayev/EasyJob/blob/main/ej/feature1.PNG?raw=true" alt="EasyJob">

-* You can remove tab from the GUI by right mouse click on it and then select Remove in the context menu
+* You can remove tab from the GUI by right mouse click on it and then select Remove Tab in the context menu.
+Settings are automatically will be saved to your config.json file.
 <img src="https://github.com/akshinmustafayev/EasyJob/blob/main/ej/feature2.PNG?raw=true" alt="EasyJob">

 ## Configuration